bluebasil/re-ls/README.md

 1. Ensure that you have python installed, with version >=3.6
 2. Clone this repo
-3. Run `pip install -r requirements.txt` from the command line after navigating into the cloned repo
+3. Run `pip3 install -r requirements.txt` from the command line after navigating into the cloned repo

 ## Usage